Crypto-TII/TLS1.3/cpp/README.md

 ## Miracl + TLSECC

-To use a SAL with much faster elliptic curve cryptography, we can use the TLSECC library https://github.com/mcarrickscott/TLSECC
+For a SAL with much faster elliptic curve cryptography, use the TLSECC library https://github.com/mcarrickscott/TLSECC.
+Recommended.

 	bash ./scripts/build.sh -3